luisoh93/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

+Pointers, arrays, strings
-C - Pointers, arrays and strings
+more pointers, arrays and strings